Current bachelor students

 Within 24 hours after successful registration for the IBA programme in Studielink, you will receive an automatically generated message from Rotterdam School of Management with a link to the Online Application Form (OLAF)*.
 The online application form is the final step in the application process.
 You will be asked to fill in additional information on your educational background, upload the documents listed below.
 Students with a non-Dutch high school diploma are required to pay an application fee of €100.
 This fee is non-refundable.

-In order to participate in the selection process you must complete the second part of the application and upload your supporting documents before 15 February.
+In order to participate in the selection process you must complete the second part of the application and upload your supporting documents before 31 January.
 After the deadline you can no longer submit your application even if you have already registered in Studielink.
+Do not wait until the last minute to apply.
+If you wait until the last minute, you will have no margin for error.
+If you forget to upload something, your application will be rejected.
+If you apply early (at least 4 weeks before the deadline), some mistakes can still be corrected.

 - Curriculum Vitae

-- Academic transcripts (grade lists)** from your secondary school.
+- Academic transcripts (grade lists) from your secondary school.
 This must be your grade list of the penultimate year (i.e. the year before your final year).
-If available, you may also add recent grades of your current school year.
+If applicable(**), make sure to include the translations and the documents in the original language.
+Provide official grade lists that have been certified (signed and stamped) by your school.
+A screenshot , excel sheet or self-made Word document with your grades will not be accepted.

-- Secondary school diploma** (if you have already graduated).
+- Secondary school diploma (if you have already graduated) and grade list of your final year.
 If you have not yet graduated, we require a diploma statement (a statement from your school including your expected graduation date, the exam subjects and the name of the diploma you will obtain).
+If applicable(**), make sure to include the translations and the documents in the original language.

 - For applicants with certain diplomas we also require a detailed description of mathematics subjects.
 See the admissions criteria per diploma to see if this applies to you.